AmasaDelano/dungeon-land/markdown/05_Moves_Discussion.md

 ## Spout Lore

+When you **wonder if or declare that you know something about the world**, the GM will tell you what's common knowledge, then ask, "Do you think you know more?"

-When you **consult your accumulated knowledge about something**, roll+INT. ✴On a 10+, the GM will tell you something interesting and useful about the subject relevant to your situation. ✴On a 7–9, the GM will only tell you something interesting—it’s on you to make it useful.
-The GM might ask you “How do you know this?”
-Tell them the truth, now.
+If you say "Yes," **clarify what would be useful for you to know in this situation** and **explain why you probably know it**, then roll+INT.
+On a 10+, the GM will tell you something interesting and useful.
+On a 7–9, the GM will only tell you something interesting—it’s on you to make it useful.
+On a 6-, the GM will tell you something true, though not necessarily what you wanted to know.

 ---